robbie-cahill/linuxkit/docs/platform-packet.md

-LinuxKit on Packet boots the `kernel+initrd` output from moby via [iPXE](https://help.packet.net/technical/infrastructure/custom-ipxe) which also requires a iPXE script. iPXE booting requires a HTTP server on which you can store your images.
-The `-base-url` option specifies the URL to a HTTP server from which `<name>-kernel`, `<name>-initrd.img`, and `<name>-packet.ipxe` can be downloaded during boot.
+LinuxKit on Packet boots the `kernel+initrd` output from moby via [iPXE](https://help.packet.net/technical/infrastructure/custom-ipxe) which also requires an iPXE script. iPXE booting requires an HTTP server on which you can store your images.
+The `-base-url` option specifies the URL to an HTTP server from which `<name>-kernel`, `<name>-initrd.img`, and `<name>-packet.ipxe` can be downloaded during boot.